Qianzhuang: Republic of China

-In 1918 a local police report in Hankou had counted 329 qianpu.
-In the year 1919 the city of Hankou filed a registry census to Beiping, in the report the city counted there to be 69 qianzhuang which had an average capital ranging from 6000 yuan to 35000 yuan.
-The Hankou qianzhuang on average received deposits from 2000 yuan to 120,000 yuan, since the last official trade census they had raised their cash reserve from 300 yuan to 10,000 yuan.
-The differences between the 1918 and 1919 reports could have arisen due to the fact that the majority of smaller private banks were only quasi-registered at the local authorities.
-Later in 1923 the local government had counted 152 officially registered qianzhuang in the city of Hankou.

-During the May Thirtieth Incident of 1925 in Shanghai, the city of Hankou also became an important centre for Chinese anti-colonialism and anti-imperialism movements.
-The British concession in Hankou would be abolished due to the actions of the Chinese anti-colonialism and anti-imperialism movements.
-The events completely changed the political map of the Hankou qianzhuang and might have been a cause for the merger of the four cliques.

 A small local qianzhuang in the treaty port of Shanghai.

 During the Kuomintang (KMT) takeover of the Chinese government during the years 1926 and 1927, the Chinese money market crashed again, this crash severely affected the Hankou qianzhuang, by the year 1927 only 5 qianzhuang remained in business in all of Hankou.
 However, within a single year the Hankou qianzhuang would experience a swift recovery, during this short time frame the number of qianzhuang operating in Hankou would return to 140.

 On November 3, 1935, the Chinese Nationalist government had issued the Currency Decree.

 In the city of Hankou modern banks had been rising steadily, but the relationship between these new players and the Hankou qianzhuang was amicable.
 The Hankou qianzhuang guild encouraged collaboration between the modern banks and the qianzhuang and would not reject modern banks from its clearing-house in its process of exchange.
 This did not even change after the modern banks of Hankou had created their own clearing-house later.

-By the year 1945 only 88 qianzhuang were officially recorded in Hankou, by this time the old clique system had been replaced by a new system to categorise the qianzhuang based on their ownership, a diverse number of identities were used:
+By the year 1945 only 88 qianzhuang were officially recorded in Hankou; by this time the old clique system had been replaced by a new system to categorise the qianzhuang based on their ownership, a diverse number of identities were used: